 An hour or less

 But the counterclockwise wood routing technique doesn't always work perfectly.
 There's a tendency for the wood to chip out at the corners.
 Solve the problem by “climb-cutting” (or cutting clockwise) for a couple of inches on the end grain at the “northeast” and “southwest” corners of the board.
 Then start anywhere on the workpiece and run the wood router around the wood counterclockwise.
-But if you're edge-routing the inside of something, like a picture frame, rout in a clockwise direction.
+Note, though, that if you're edge-routing the inside of something, like a picture frame, rout in a clockwise direction.

-Tip: Sand wood edges smooth before routing with edge trimming bits.
+- Pro Tip: Sand wood edges smooth before routing with edge trimming bits.
 Any flaw that the bearing encounters in the edges will be transferred to the new profile.

 Make Deep Cuts in Stages to Prevent Burning

 Making deep cuts in a single pass runs the risk of chipping the board and marring the finished profile.
 Make deep cuts in several passes, cutting deeper each time.
 Some wood species tend to chip more than others, so run a test on a scrap board of the same species.

 Routing a smooth, clean edge profile on narrow pieces of wood is tricky.
 Clamps get in the way of the router and it's hard to keep the base from rocking on the narrow surface.
 Solve both problems by screwing to the workbench a support board that's the same thickness as the workpiece.
 Screw a stop to the bench at the end of the board to keep it from slipping.
 That gives the router a wider surface to rest on, eliminating any rocking and forces the workpiece against the support board and the stop, so it doesn't need clamps.

 Use a Jig to Cut Dadoes